Blaviken-fsociety/Blaviken-fsociety/README.md

 # Hello, I'm Julio Arellano 👋

 ## About Me
-I am a fourth-semester Systems Engineering student with a passion for coding and problem-solving.
+I am a seventh semester Systems Engineering student with a passion for coding and problem-solving.
 I have experience in HTML, CSS, and Python, and I am eager to learn more about software development and other programming languages.

 ## Skills
 - Programming Languages: HTML, CSS, Python.